hocbigg/literature/README.md

 This roadmap provides a structured, self-paced curriculum equivalent to a 4-year undergraduate degree in Literature, condensed into 1–2 years of study at approximately 20 hours per week.

-## Organization

-- **Intro**: Builds foundational skills in reading, writing, and basic literary concepts.
-Equivalent to first-year fundamentals.
-- **Core**: Covers essential surveys of literature, genres, and analytical methods.
-Equivalent to second- and third-year breadth.
-- **Advanced**: Offers depth through elective subjects and 2–4 specialization tracks for focused expertise.
-    - **British and Commonwealth Literature** – Focuses on literature from the UK and former colonies, emphasizing historical and postcolonial perspectives.
-    - **American Literature** – Explores U.S. literary traditions, including regional, ethnic, and modern developments.
-    - **World and Comparative Literature** – Examines global texts in translation, cross-cultural themes, and comparative methods.
-    - **Literary Theory and Criticism** – Delves into theoretical frameworks, from formalism to postmodernism, for advanced interpretation.

 **Duration**.
 1–2 years at ~20 hours/week, depending on background and pace.
 Courses are sequenced to avoid cognitive overload; many are self-paced.

 Note: When there are courses or books that don't fit into the curriculum but are otherwise of high quality,